 - Tracking the real-time spent on project tasks

 As business owners and project managers, you can use these tools.
 Just make sure that you are familiar with the right project management software you are using.

 Whether you are a business owner, knowledge manager, or anyone, you can benefit from project management tools.

 In fact, even if you don’t run any formal projects, this knowledge management system can be of great help.

 Some companies that don’t handle formal projects use software to plan, track, organize, monitor, and execute their work.
 This system comes in various forms, similar to projects.

-Say, for instance, some of your project plans may be simple processes while others can require various teams to complete.
+For instance, some of your project plans may be simple processes, while others require various teams to complete them.